Yeshua Did Not Hate Jews

 [For a PDF version of this article, click Myth that All Jews Rejected Jesus.]

 Part of the problem with this topic is the habit of reading history by what we know today.
 Today's urban legend says no Jewish person believes in Jesus.

-A "Jew" may be a Marxist atheist, or a Freudian Reconstructionist New Ager, or a Hasid who believes Rabbi Schneerson of Brooklyn will rise from the grave and become the Moshiach.
-A Jewess may be one who consults the Mazzalot, recites Buddhist mantras, and attends Taylor Swift concerts.
+A "Jew" may be a Marxist Social-Justice-Warrior atheist, or a Non-Binary Reconstructionist Her-Him, or a Hasid who believes Rabbi Schneerson of Brooklyn will rise from the grave and become the Moshiach.
+A Jewess may be one who consults the Mazzalot (the stars), eats at a Subway deli, then goes wild at Taylor Swift concerts.

 Each of these Jews can still define themselves as being a descendant of Abraham.
 But officially a "Jew" can't believe in Jesus and retain his or her ethnic identity or membership in the community.